SRM-OSC/SDL2-GettingStarted/README.md

 $ git pull origin master
 ```

-Don’t ever work on the master branch.
-Let’s refresh your memories on how to make branches:
+Donâ€™t ever work on the master branch.
+Letâ€™s refresh your memories on how to make branches:

 ```sh
 $ git checkout -b branchName